VIPERtips/InventoryManagement/README.md

-# Inventory System
+# Inventory Management System

-This is a simple and efficient inventory system designed to manage and track your items seamlessly.
+This is a simple and efficient inventory management system designed to manage and track your items seamlessly.
 It incorporates modern design principles and provides a user-friendly interface for managing stock, tracking sales, and generating reports.

 ## Features